usethesource/typepal/doc/TypePal/Collector/Collector.md

 * _Define_: define identifiers in various ways.
 * _Use_: use identifiers in various ways.
 * _Inference_: create new type variables for type inference.
-* _Facts_: establish facts.
+* _Facts_: establish or retrieve facts.
 * _Calculate_: define calculators.
 * _Require_: define requirements.

-Technically, `Collector` is a datatype with a single constructur and a number of functions as fields, For instance, given a  `Collector` named `c`, calling the `define` function amounts to: `c.define(_the-arguments-of-define_)`.
+Technically, `Collector` is a datatype with a single constructur and a number of functions as fields.
+For instance, given a  `Collector` named `c`, calling the `define` function amounts to: `c.define(_the-arguments-of-define_)`.
 All Collector functions are prefixed with `/* Collector field */` to emphasize that they are a field of the Collector datatype.

 ##### LifeCycle of Collector
 A new `Collector` is created using the function `newCollector`.